EcomPilot/rag-lab/README.md

   </a>
 </div>

-RAG-LAB is an open-source lighter, faster and cheaper RAG toolkit supported by [**TargetPilot**](https://www.targetpilot.ai/en), designed to transform the latest RAG concepts into stable and practical engineering tools.
+RAG-LAB is an open-source lighter, faster and cheaper RAG toolkit supported by [**TargetPilot**](https://admin.targetpilot.ai/login), designed to transform the latest RAG concepts into stable and practical engineering tools.
 The project currently supports **GraphRAG** and **HybridRAG**.

 **To install: `pip install raglab2`**

 ## About TargetPilot

-[TargetPilot](https://www.targetpilot.ai/en) is a company focused on empowering the e-commerce sector with artificial intelligence.
+[TargetPilot](https://admin.targetpilot.ai/login) is a company focused on empowering the e-commerce sector with artificial intelligence.
+TargetPilot OnlineAssistant has an industry leading RAG technology solution, feel free to click on the link.

 ## Goals